Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Datasets

-We assume gold NER mentions in our analysis.
+\textbf{Triage.} We assume gold-standard mention boundaries in our analysis.
 We use the triage system of~\citet{upadhyay-etal-2018-joint}, which is largely based on work in~\citet{Tsai2016}.
 This allows us to score a smaller set of entities for each mention as opposed to the entire KB.
 For a give mention $m$, a triage system will provide a set of $k$ candidate entities ${e_1 \dots e_k}$.
-The system uses Wikipedia cross-links (as discussed previously) to generate a prior probability $\mathtt{P}_\mathtt{prior}(e_i|m)$ by estimating counts from those mentions.
-This prior is used to provide the top $k$ English Wikipedia page titles for each mention ($k=10$ for \textbf{TAC} and $k=100$ for \textbf{Wiki}.
-Further implementation details specific to the \textbf{TAC} dataset are provided in Appendix B.
+The system uses Wikipedia cross-links to generate a prior probability $\mathtt{P}_\mathtt{prior}(e_i|m)$ by estimating counts from those mentions.
+This prior is used to provide the top $k$ English Wikipedia page titles for each mention ($k=10$ for \textbf{TAC} and $k=100$ for \textbf{Wiki}).